learning PLATFORM

 Faster, efficient, and personalized notetaking with Classroom LM

-Problem
+The Problem

-of Current Platforms
+of Existing Platforms

 • Some allow resource uploading but their knowledge bases are not shareable